Our Services

 That's why a thorough medical evaluation matters.

-If you're unsure whether behaviors point to OCD, consider starting with a symptom check for Obsessive-Compulsive Disorder and then discussing results with a qualified healthcare provider.
+If you're unsure whether behaviors point to a specific condition, consider starting with a free symptom assessment to help clarify what you're observing, then discuss your findings with a qualified healthcare provider.

 PANDAS describes a sudden onset of OCD or tic symptoms in children following a strep infection.
 While uncommon and still under study, it is taken seriously by many clinicians.